Michael Massey Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (4.52).

-- The Nationals' 4.57 team ERA ranks 21st across all league pitching staffs.
+- Gore gets the start for the Nationals, his 11th of the season.
+He is 3-3 with a 3.88 ERA and 63 strikeouts in 51 2/3 innings pitched.

-- Gray makes the start for the Nationals, his 11th of the season.
-He is 4-5 with a 2.65 ERA and 47 strikeouts in 57 2/3 innings pitched.
+- His most recent time out came on Tuesday against the San Diego Padres, when the lefty threw 4 2/3 innings, surrendering three earned runs while giving up seven hits.

-- In his last time out on Sunday, the right-hander went five innings against the Detroit Tigers, giving up one earned run while surrendering three hits.
+- The 24-year-old has an ERA of 3.88, with 11.1 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.